pachyderm/docs/content/2.3.x/how-tos/basic-data-operations/removing-data-from-pachyderm.md

+---
+# metadata #
-#  Delete Commits, Squash Commits, and Delete Data
+title: Delete Commits, Squash Commits, and Delete Data
+description:
+date:
+# taxonomy #
+tags:
+series:
+seriesPart:
+---

 If *bad* data was committed into a Pachyderm input repository, you might need to delete a commit or surgically delete files from your history.